 On day four, I went through the same routine.
 After setting up my tent, I spread out my sleeping bag and went to inflate my sleeping mat.
 But the metal valve on the mat was stuck shut, and no matter how hard I tried, my fingers couldn’t loosen the valve.
 I needed the insulating layer of my mat between my sleeping bag and the damp earth under the tent.

 I put the metal valve between my teeth and tried to force it undone that way.
 I was biting down hard on the valve, and twisting it against the direction it was wedged shut.

 Then – a gentle crack.
 The sound you do not want to hear, four days’ hiking from a vehicle or road.
 I looked down and saw a small piece of my tooth lying on the fabric of my trousers.

 I picked the chipped tooth off my leg and shouted to others.
 I asked for superglue to put my tooth back together.

 No one had any.
-I asked for sleeping mat repair paste.
-But after we read the instructions, and saw this was a two pack adhesive process, even I decided that was slightly excessive for a chipped tooth.
+I asked for a sleeping mat repair paste.
+But after we read the instructions, and saw this was a two-pack adhesive process, even I decided that was slightly excessive for a chipped tooth.